Q: How many people are you accepting in the Skip Yowell Future Leadership Academy?

 - ‘The Camp’ offsite retreat (food, lodging and travel to/from DIA included)

 - Personality assessments and in-person learning

-- Webinars, learning management system access and other things
+- Webinars, as well as access to a learning management system and online participant community

 - The Futurist Project

 Time off for the participants can either be covered by the company or PTO, to be arranged between employer and employee.
 We hope the cost of the program will come out of a continuing education budget from your company.
 Please check with your supervisor to determine if this is possible and please, pass on the employer FAQ and Kristen Freaney‘s contact information to your supervisor for additional information.
 Ultimately, we realize this program will cost participants both time and money and we are committed to making the best use of both.

 Q: What is the duration of the program?

 A: The program is six months total with an overnight after ORWM, a spring retreat and ORSM attendance for one night.
 See the 2019 gatherings.

 A: You will be required to complete roughly 30 to 40 hours of online learning and a final group project in addition to monthly mentor calls.
 Candidates must also be present at a spring retreat as well as (part of) Outdoor Retailer + Snow Show in January and Outdoor Retailer Summer Market in June.
 The commitment is very manageable with a full-time job, but will require focus and commitment to make the most of this opportunity.

 Q: How long will it take for my application to get reviewed?